 Planned visits

 All participants in the study will have 6 study visits.
 Where possible the initial and 5th study visit in person will be combined with the study MRI scan depending on individual preference.
 The third study visit at 12 weeks will be performed over telephone or a video consultation depending on your preference.
 At each visit we will ask about how you are, and any possible side effects from the treatment.
 Throughout the study, we will ask you to bring in your boxes of tablets (both full and empty), as counting these helps us measure how consistent you have been with taking the medications.
 Questionnaires that ask about drug side effects, and quality of life will be asked at some of these visits.
 At the initial and 24 week visit you will have a brief cognitive assessment to assess thinking and memory (same as the first assessment mentioned at the initial visit).

-A blood sampletest will be taken visit 4at the final 24-week visit.
+OPTIONAL: Biomarker Research

+If you consent to take part in the optional blood biomarker research, At the initial and 24-week visit, blood will be taken for measurement of the bloods clotting ability, inflammation markers and biomarkers.
+Biomarkers are any naturally occurring chemicals in the body that might be associated with the development of a particular medical condition, such as Cerebral Amyloid Angiopathy.
+The blood test will be taken from a vein in the arm, taking in total approximately 10mls or equivalent of 2 teaspoons of blood.
+You will be provided a separate Participant Information Consent Form that describes this optional blood biomarker research in more detail.
+It is important to note that consenting to this optional research will not affect your participation in the main study, nor the level of care you will be provided.

 Follow-Up